 •a debtor puts a proposal to terminate the agreement to the Official Receiver and this is passed by the creditors in the same way as a debt agreement is passed (s 185P);

 •a court order is made after an application by a debtor, creditor or the Official Receiver (s 185Q);

 •the debtor fails to make a payment under the agreement for a continuous period of six months (s 185QA);

 •the debtor failed to complete the agreement within six months of the time specified in the agreement for its completion (s 185QA); or

 As mentioned above (see “Disadvantages”), termination of a debt agreement constitutes an act of bankruptcy by the debtor and may be used by creditors to bankrupt the debtor (s 40(hd)).

 Personal insolvency agreements provide a way for debtors to put a proposal to creditors to settle outstanding debts.
-The Bankruptcy Legislation Amendment Act 2004 (Cth) introduced a new unified arrangement known as a “personal insolvency agreement”, designed to streamline the system.

 Under a personal insolvency agreement a debtor can make various arrangements with their creditors in return for a release from all debts.
 Such arrangements include: